 Buenos Aires Cruises

 Stretched out along the Rio de la Plata, the nation’s capital, Buenos Aires, is a rich mix of European splendour and Latino passion.
-Literally translated as Fair Winds, Buenos Aires is an enticing, exciting city with a complex cultural heritage.
-Its centre is the Plaza de Mayo, lined with impressive 19th century buildings including Casa Rosada, the iconic, balconied presidential palace.
-It’s also the location of the Pirámide de Mayo, which was built to celebrate the revolution of 1810 that gave Argentina its independence.
+Its centre, Plaza de Mayo, is lined with impressive 19th century buildings including Casa Rosada, the iconic, balconied presidential palace.
+It’s also the location of the Pirámide de Mayo, built to celebrate Argentina's independence in 1810.

-The city’s food scene is increasingly dynamic, and satisfying the craving for one of the region's famously-juicy steaks is easy given Parrillas (steakhouses) sit on virtually every corner, offering many cuts of meat.
+The food scene is increasingly dynamic, and satisfying the craving for one of the region's famously-juicy steaks is easy given Parrillas (steakhouses) sit on virtually every corner.
 A late-night cone of the local caramel ice-cream is a popular favourite, and an evening in this energetic city can be finished off with music and dancing in one of the many jazz clubs and tango bars.

 Described as 'making love in the vertical position', the iconic dance reputedly originated in the bordellos of Buenos Aires.
 Today, the tango can be found everywhere from milongas (dance salons) to schools, smoky bars to colourful streets such as El Caminito.

 When Juan Perón became President, ‘Evita’ became the most important First Lady of the modern political age.
 The Casa Rosada (Pink House) is home to the famous balcony from which she used to address the gatherers.
 Next door is the Presidential Museum.

 The waterways, islands and rainforests that make up the Paraná Delta are accessible via boat from Tigre, just north of the city.
 Among the inhabitants are the capybara – the world's largest rodent – and the golden dorado fish, also known as ‘river tiger’.